 What Is Newborn Jaundice?

-Jaundice in newborns is a common and usually innocuous illness in which your newborn’s skin and eyes appear yellow.
-It affects approximately 60% of newborns.
-Jaundice occurs when the blood has an abnormally high level of bilirubin, a substance released by red blood cells during their natural breakdown process.
-It may go away on its own, or your doctor may recommend light therapy or other treatments to get rid of it.
+Jaundice in babies is a frequent and usually harmless condition in which your baby’s skin and eyes appear yellow.
+It affects newborns of all ages.
+A total of 60% of newborns are affected by this condition.
+It is possible to develop jaundice when the blood has an abnormally high bilirubin concentration, a chemical generated by red blood cells as part of their normal breakdown process.
+It may simply fade away on its own, or your doctor may recommend light therapy or other treatments to help you get rid of it completely.

 What is the cause of infant jaundice?

-Every day, some of the body’s red blood cells degrade and produce bilirubin in the blood.
+Some of the body’s red blood cells degrade and produce bilirubin in the blood every day.
 It is the liver’s responsibility to filter it out of the bloodstream.
 During pregnancy, your baby’s bilirubin is cleared out by your liver.
 However, your baby’s liver takes over this task after birth.
 When your newborn’s liver is unable to break down bilirubin as quickly as their body produces it, it begins to accumulate.
 Bilirubin is a yellow compound that causes your baby’s skin and eyes to turn yellow.

 Babies who are most likely to experience jaundice include:

-- Premature babies (those born before 37 weeks of pregnancy)
+- Premature babies are those born too soon (those born before 37 weeks of pregnancy)

-- Babies who aren’t getting enough breast milk or formula, either because they’re struggling to feed or because their mother’s milk hasn’t arrived yet.
+- These babies are not obtaining enough breast milk or formula, either because they are struggling to feed or because their mother’s milk has not arrived at the appropriate time.

 - newborns whose blood type is incompatible with their mother’s blood type